The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 backpacking-checklist-pdf

 DON’T FORGET!
-Leave No Trace (LNT): I also want to make a quick plug here to always Leave No Trace when backpacking.
-This is well-known knowledge to my backpacking enthusiast friends here, but many of you may be newer to backpacking and not know the best practices when backpacking outdoors.
+Leave No Trace (LNT): I also want to make a quick reminder here to always Leave No Trace when backpacking.
+This is well-known knowledge to my backpacking enthusiast friends here, but many of you may be newer to backpacking and might not be aware of the best practices when backpacking outdoors.

 There are also some other key rules about where to camp, and where to leave your human waste, so be sure to check out the LNT website for more details if you don’t know the 7 principles.